jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Supported acme command-line options:

 * `--acme-check-period`: interval between checks for expiring certificates.
 Defaults to `24h`.
-* `--acme-election-id`: prefix of the configmap name used to store the leader election data.
+* `--acme-election-id`: prefix of the ConfigMap name used to store the leader election data.
 Only the leader of a haproxy-ingress cluster should start the authorization and sign certificate process.
 Defaults to `acme-leader`.
 * `--acme-fail-initial-duration`: the starting time to wait and retry after a failed authorization and sign process.
 Defaults to `5m`.
 * `--acme-fail-max-duration`: the time between retries of failed authorization will exponentially grow up to the max duration time.
 Defaults to `8h`.
 * `--acme-secret-key-name`: secret name used to store the client private key.
 Defaults to `acme-private-key`.
 A new key, hence a new client, is created if the secret does not exist.
 * `--acme-server`: mandatory, starts a local server used to answer challenges from the acme environment.
 This option should be provided on all haproxy-ingress instances to the certificate signing work properly.
-* `--acme-token-configmap-name`: the configmap name used to store temporary tokens generated during the challenge.
+* `--acme-token-configmap-name`: the ConfigMap name used to store temporary tokens generated during the challenge.
 Defaults to `acme-validation-tokens`.
 Such tokens need to be stored in k8s because any haproxy-ingress instance might receive the request from the acme environment.
 * `--acme-track-tls-annotation`: defines if ingress objects with annotation `kubernetes.io/tls-acme: "true"` should also be tracked.
 Defaults to `false`.

 See also: